 Fauda is an intense political Israeli television thriller.
 It delves deep into the murky waters of the Palestinian uprising against Israeli occupation.
 The show has been widely lauded for its depiction of the moral confusion that ensued during these times.
-Apart from its riveting storyline and classic cliffhanger approach, what makes it so popular in both Israel and Arab countries, is the feeling of realism that manages to evoke in its viewers.
+Apart from its riveting storyline and classic cliffhanger approach, what makes it so popular in both Israel and Arab countries is the feeling of realism that it manages to evoke in its viewers.

 So I’m pretty sure that if you’ve already seen it, you must be wondering how the creators of the show came up with something like this.
 Is it possibly based on real-life operations of the military unit that has been depicted?
-If not, how close are these fictitious operations to the ones carried on in real-life?
+If not, how close are these fictitious operations to the ones carried on in real life?
 Well, to know all these answers, read on.

 Lior Raz, the show’s co-creator and writer, is apparently one of the graduates of the “Duvdevan” unit.
-In one of his interviews, Lior Raz, also explains how the show acquired its name: “In Arabic, “fauda” means chaos.
+In one of his interviews, Lior Raz also explains how the show acquired its name: “In Arabic, “fauda” means chaos.
 In the late 1980s, early 1990s, there was the first intifada that began in Israel.
 The Arab population started to use this word “fauda” as a symbol for “let’s go out and demonstrate.”
 But on the Israeli, undercover side, soldiers started to use “fauda” when someone discovered they were Jews or Israeli, and when they got burned.
 They would call on the Walkie-talkie and say “Listen, we have fauda.”
 This was the code for the rescuers to come.”
 Lior Raz also lost his girlfriend in terrorism and the one episode in the series that specifically deals with terrorism is actually dedicated to her.

 How Accurate is Fauda?